Ghostbusting in the Chesapeake

-1. Fill in (a) and (b) in the table to calculate the average number of pots recovered per waterman during the two project-years.
+1. Fill in (a) and (b) in the table to calculate the average number of pots recovered per waterman during the four project-years.

-- Based on Table 1 above, how many total pots (not including nets or other debris) were recovered during the two years of the project?
+- Based on Table 1 above, how many total pots (not including nets or other debris) were recovered during the four years of the project?

-- If we assume that 50 crabs per season are caught in each ghost pot, how many crabs are saved, per season, by removing two year’s worth of ghost pots?
+- If we assume that 50 crabs per season are caught in each ghost pot, how many crabs are saved, per season, by removing four year’s worth of ghost pots?

 - If 6.6 crabs yields 1 kilogram of crabmeat: